 I am very aware that you are worried about your pool tiles getting damaged from the pressure washer.
 After all, there’s no shortage of people who have gone through this situation.

 However, you are not going to make the same mistakes they did.
-Since you have this article to teach you how to clean pool tile with pressure washer safely.
+Since you have this article to teach you how to clean pool tile with a pressure washer safely.

 So, let’s begin.